chaseruskin/legoHDL/ROADMAP.md

 - [ ] add ability to search by market
 - [ ] add -soft release option
 - [ ] if a block belongs to a remote market, perform a -soft release to checkout a new branch and push that to remote
+- [ ] have some way of notifying user that a block is missing from installations when trying to export

 __Completed__